TheOfficialFloW/TheOfficialFloW.github.io/_posts/2019-04-26-chromacity.md

 ## The challenge

 The challenge was to target *VirtualBox* v5.2.22 on 64bit *xubuntu* and escape the VM.
-A hint was included in the challenge which was simply a picture to the documentation of the API `glShaderSource()`.
+A hint was included in the challenge which was simply a picture of the documentation of the API `glShaderSource()`.
 First, I thought that a bug had been artificially injected into this function for the challenge.
-However, after looking at its implementation in chromium, I realized that I dealing with a real world vulnerability.
+However, after looking at its implementation in *chromium*, I realized that I was dealing with a real world vulnerability.

 ### The vulnerability